seiyria/drakkar/_other/macros.md

 ## Macro combinations

 Since macros can be combined, here are some useful examples of what you can do with macro combination.
+Some macros have to be edited into your macro file manually.

 Macro | Explanation
 ----- | -----------
 `drop left; steal from` | Drop the item in your left hand, and steal from the clicked target.
-Useful for skilling thief.
+Useful for skilling Thief.
 `belt right; take bottle from sack; drink bottle` | Drink an IH bottle if your hands are full.
 `drop bottle; wield sword` | Drop the bottle from the previous macro, then re-wield the item from your belt.
 `*RTB;*drink;*BTR 0` | Zero-round belt and drink.
+`form transmute^D*RTB^D*itR g 1 *30770^D*RTS^D*BTR` | Transmute, belt the item in your right hand, pick up gold, sack the coin, then re-wield your weapon.
+Your right hand item must be beltable and your first belt slot must be open.